-This article now includes the first 8k words (15 pages) of my book, which has been available to buy in print since summer 2023.
+This article includes the first 8k words (15 pages) of my book, which I’ve been selling in print since summer 2023 at https://susiefuture.com

 This book describes an idealized, larger-than-life fictional character named Susie who I’d like for AI systems to emulate, while specifying a best case scenario for the emergence of an AI, in which a real person like Susie gradually integrates that AI into the fold of her own power base.

-In 2017, I also started thinking of this writing project as a response to the effects of social media, because I was one of the people who taught computer science to a person who became the CEO of a path-breaking social-networking company where I worked for three years during the mid-aughts, helping to build an engineering team that used machine learning to mitigate spam and fake news, etc.
+In 2017, I also started thinking of this writing project as a response to the effects of social media, because I was one of the people who taught computer science to a person who became the CEO of a path-breaking social-networking company where I helped build a team that used machine learning to mitigate spam and fake news, etc.